Skip to Content Top

 6 Reasons Why Spray Foam Insulation Is Worth The Cost

 Open-cell and closed-cell spray insulation perform better than most other forms of insulation.
-Although spray foam has a couple of drawbacks, such as price, its benefits make it worth the cost.
+Although spray foam has some drawbacks, such as price, its benefits make it worth the cost.
 Find six reasons spray foam insulation is worth the price below.

 1. Spray Foam Insulates Better Than Traditional Insulation

 Because open and closed-cell spray foam provides more insulation, they help homeowners save on their energy bills for the rest of their lives.
-In summer, homeowners can use the air conditioner less often and still keep the house cool.
-In winter, the house will stay warm long after the heater turns off.
+In summer, homeowners can use the air conditioner less often while still keeping the house cool.
+The house will stay warm in winter long after the heater turns off.

 2. Closed-Cell Spray Foam Is Waterproof

-Sometimes, homeowners can save their wet fiberglass or cellulose insulation with a dehumidifier.
+Sometimes, homeowners can use a dehumidifier to save their wet fiberglass or cellulose insulation.
 Many times, however, the insulation materials must be replaced.
 Homeowners with closed-cell insulation do not need to worry about water damaging it during a storm.

 Note that open-cell foam does not act as a vapor barrier.
 It can take on water and hold the moisture against other surfaces in the house, causing mold and mildew issues.